 Skill Level

 Not every car repair project can be handled by every DIY person.
-Sometimes, by nature of the complexity of the process, it is extremely difficult or nearly impossible to have some persons on the ‘DIY ladder’ handle some of the challenges that might need handling on a vehicle.
+Sometimes, by the nature of the complexity of the process, it’s extremely difficult or nearly impossible to have some persons on the ‘DIY ladder’ handle some of the challenges that might need attention on a vehicle.

 The good part?

-The very first thing to do when you’re interested in getting to change a bad or weak hood strut on your ES330 (300, Camry, Avalon, or Solara) is to hold the hood in place, with a prop stick.
+The very first thing to do when you’re interested in getting to change a bad or weak hood strut on your ES 330 (300, Camry, Avalon, or Solara) is to hold the hood in place (with a prop stick, for instance).

-Unfortunately, I have a bitter experience with this as the prop stick I attempted to use simply slid off and if not for the gift of quick reflexes, I would have had the hood crashing on my head 🙂
+Unfortunately, I have a bitter experience with this as the prop stick I attempted to use simply slid off, and if not for the gift of quick reflexes, the hood would have come crashing down on my bald head!

-Instead, I found out that getting an assistant to hold the hood in place while I performed this replacement was a much better alternative than getting my head hit by a several pound weight hood (insider clue: the hood is quite heavy once the struts come out.
-The weight might shock you).
+Instead, I found out that getting an assistant to hold the hood in place while I performed this replacement was a much better alternative than getting my head hit by a several-pound weight hood (insider clue: the hood is quite heavy once the struts come out.
+The weight will rudely shock you).

-With the issue of the hood staying in place sorted, the next thing you’ll need to do is to pry out the retaining clips around the neck of the old strut with a small flathead screwdriver.
+With the hood issue sorted, the next thing you’ll need to do is pry out the retaining clips around the neck of the old strut with a small flathead screwdriver.
 Usually, the clip snaps or comes out on the first attempt.
-However, if it does not, keep on at it, it doesn’t take much to get away with it.
+However, if it does not, keep on at it; it doesn’t take much to get away with it.

 Done with the old struts, simply align the new ones at both ends and flush them in, manually.
 If they are faced the wrong way, play around with the threading and align them facing the right angle before flushing them in by hand.

-Test the hood by lowering it halfway and leaving it: it should spring back to its upright, open position or at the very least, remain in the position it was left.
+Test the hood by lowering it halfway and leaving it: it should spring back to its upright, open position, or at the very least, remain in the position it was left at.

 Checked?